HCPSS/schoolsites-help/_posts/2016-12-15-editing-site-page.md

 ![access menu](/schoolsites-help/images/pages/edit-sip-menu.png)

-Then, click on edit to get to the content of the page, which will allow you to edit the contents of the page.
+Then, click on "edit" to get to the content of the page, which will allow you to edit the contents of the page.

 ![edit button on page](/schoolsites-help/images/pages/edit-sip.png)